Easy Homemade Pickled Sausage

 A close-up of a jar filled with sliced sausage immersed in a glistening liquid, with a spoon resting inside. | zestplate.com

-• Water: Plain clean water
+• Water: Just clean tap water

 Fix Sausage:

-If not cooked, bake at 350° for 35-40 minutes or boil 10-15 minutes.
-Let cool, then slice.
+For uncooked sausage, bake at 350° for 35-40 minutes or boil 10-15 minutes.
+Cool before slicing.

 A jar filled with preserved vegetables, including sliced carrots and garlic, sits on a marble surface beside bay leaves and a bulb of garlic.
 Pin it